 Fruits and vegetables should form a large part of your meals.
 If you are not eating the recommended minimum of 5 veggies daily, try to incorporate it into your diet now.
 Fruits and vegetables are rich in nutrients, are low calorie, filling and have a high fibre content which your gut needs to stay healthy.

 When you start working out or dieting, you will record a high level of weight loss at first.
 However, your progress will taper out when your body has shed its excess stores of water and carbs.
 If you notice that your pace is now slow, don’t panic.
 Fine-tune your program and stay focused on the goal.

 If you are trying to lose fat, you need to stay hydrated always.
 Water helps to cool down the hunger pangs and ensures your metabolism is working in top gear.
 Additionally, water helps to maintain optimal homeostatic levels during workouts, preventing headaches and fatigue which can result from the loss of metabolites through sweat.

 Cheating on Sleep

 Sleep deprivation can throw your hunger-satiety hormone balance out of sync and also prevent adequate resting and rehabilitation of muscles.
-If you are not getting up to seven or nine hours of sleep each night, you might be sabotaging your fat loss program.
+If you are not getting up to seven or nine hours of sleep each night, you might be sabotaging your fat loss progress.

 Setting Unrealistic Goals

 So, you want to have a supermodel’s body in three months?
 Get real!
 If you set unattainable fat loss goals, you are setting yourself up for failure.
-Rather than go ballistic about your targets, choose easy milestones that you can attain quickly and build your strengths gradually.
+Rather than going ballistic about your targets, choose easy milestones that you can attain quickly and build your strengths gradually.